zenstackhq/zenstack-docs/docs/the-complete-guide/part1/under-the-hood.md

 -   Model-meta: `@core/model-meta`

     The model-meta plugin generates the model metadata, which provides basic information about models and fields at runtime.
-The metadata is much more light-weighted than the whole ZModel AST and is much cheaper to load.
+The metadata is much more lightweight than the whole ZModel AST and is much cheaper to load.

     The default output location is `node_modules/.zenstack/model-meta.ts`.